Dr. Quinn, Medicine Woman: Home media

 A&E Home Video has released all six seasons of Dr. Quinn, Medicine Woman on DVD in Region 1.
-It has released also the two television movies that were made after the series ended.
+It has released the two television movies that were made after the series ended.

 In Region 2, Revelation Films has released all six seasons on DVD in the UK.
 The two TV-movies were released separately, the first was entitled Dr. Quinn, Medicine Woman – The Movie and the second was entitled Dr. Quinn, Medicine Woman – The Heart Within.